-MGE is the only utility in Wisconsin to be awarded the highest participation level in Green Tier, the Wisconsin Department of Natural Resources' (DNR) environmental leadership program.
-MGE is one of only seven Wisconsin companies that achieved the "Tier 2" level.
+MGE is the only utility in Wisconsin to have earned the highest participation level in Green Tier, the Wisconsin Department of Natural Resources' environmental leadership program.
+MGE is one of only seven Wisconsin companies that achieved the "Tier 2" level, which recognizes superior environmental performance.